Window World Reviews | Read Consumer & Contractor Opinions

 Cindy – Homeowner – from 2008

-Here are some things I know about Window World.
+Here are some things I know about the company.
 They say they are as good as national brands, but I don’t thing their hardware comes close.
 I had a guy come out and he got caought up in several lies such as making the windows they sell.
 The low end ones are Alside, but privately labeled.
 Also, they say their frame is foam filled but it is only on the frame’s outside.
 And they claim they have a window that is the lowest price on the market, but it really isn’t that price, not if you want something that actually protects your home from the outside elements.

 Allan – Homeowner – from 2007

+We just got the installtion done and spent just over $6,000 for 11 windows and 1 door.
+There was a minor problem during shipping but they got it ironed out.
 There were some is issues with the installation; poor caulking and some color mismatches with the mortar.
 The installation actually took a full 3 days to complete.
 I have had to do some touch up work around the windows though to get everything looking just right.

 The windows themselves look good and work just fine thus far.
 We can now touch the window glass without it being hot.
 We did get argon fills.
 The sliding door presented a few problems that need a frame build but now there is a 1/2″ gap b/n the foundation and frame.
 So now there is a tiny space for bugs and whatnot to get in.
 Overall, we are happy with the windows and pricing.
-I would recommend them to other homeowners who want a mid grade window and don’t mind doing some touch up work.
+I would recommend them to other homeowners who want a mid grade product and don’t mind doing some touch up work.

 Dave – Homeowner – from 2006